§ Decentralized Web Node Companion Guide

 § Personal Data Stores

-Identity WebID and its corresponding WebID Profile document.
-The WebID comes in the form of an HTTP URI, and it allows the linking of many agents in a web of trust using vocabularies such as Friend of a Friend (FOAF) semantics.
+Identity Agents are globally identified by a WebID, and described in a WebID Profile Document.
+The WebID comes in the form of an HTTP URI, and it allows the linking of many agents in a web of trust using vocabularies such as Friend of a Friend.

-Transport HTTP/1.1 through GET, PUT, POST, PATCH, and DELETE HTTP Methods.
+Transport HTTP/1.1 Methods such as GET, HEAD, OPTIONS, PUT, POST, PATCH, and DELETE.

 Ceramic and ComposeDB https://ceramic.network/